cosanlab/emote/README.md

 Emote is a toolkit for image processing, facial detection, and facial action code recognition.
 All the code written to preprocess data sets is included in reuseable modules.

 ##Setup
+###Docker
+The suggested method of working with emote is using the docker image which automatically set ups all the necessary dependencies on top of a ubuntu image.

+To build the docker image, first download and setup docker on your machine then run the following from the root of the project folder:

+	$ docker build . -t emote

+This will create a docker image called `emote` on your host machine.
+It will probably take about 20-30 minutes as it downloads and compiles multiple packages

+To start the image, run the following on the host machine:

+	$ docker run -it -v <path/to/emote/folder>:/emote emote bash

+Where `<path/to/emote/folder>` is replaced with the absolute path to the top-level emote directory.
+This will mount the emote code at `/emote` within the docker container.

 ###Dependencies
 The precompiled dependencies for nikola.dartmouth.edu are available on discovery at /idata/lchang/Resources/emote-deps.
 The README in that folder gives some more instructions on how to use the dependencies.